Bring Your Own Token

 success_countintegerHow many tokens were successfully created.

-succeededarrayList of tokens that were created.
+succeededarrayTokens that were created.

-failedarrayList of tokens that were NOT created, with reasons.
+failedarrayTokens that were not created, with reasons.

 Each item in succeeded: